mwangi-george2/Analyzing-World-Population-Data-local/script.md

     ##              <dbl>
     ## 1             2.64

+**Insights**

-**Insights** According to the analysis above, Sub-Saharan Africa’s population expanded as well, first at a declining rate and later a rising one.
+According to the analysis above, Sub-Saharan Africa’s population expanded as well.
 The population figure in 1960 was about 227 million and about 1,132 million in 2020.
 Sub-Saharan Africa experienced an average growth rate of 2.641404 percent from 1960 to 2020, which was higher than that of the Latin & Caribbean and South Asia regions.